silent-code/RoboND-Kinematics-Project/writeup_template.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;          [0 0 1 0.303] <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;          [0 0 0 1]]

-#### 3. Decouple Inverse Kinematics problem into Inverse Position Kinematics and inverse Orientation Kinematics; doing so derive the equations to calculate all individual joint angles.
+#### 3. Next we were required to decouple the Inverse Kinematics problem into Inverse Position Kinematics and Inverse Orientation Kinematics and by doing so obtain the equations to calculate all individual joint angles.

-And here's where you can draw out and show your math for the derivation of your theta angles.
+First we needed to obtain the location of the wrist center position [WCx, WCy, WCz].
+Since the Kuka has a spherical wrist, the wrist position and orientation with respect to the robot base are independent.
+The following diagram shows the wrist center position derivation.

 ![alt text][image4]

+Once we have the wrist center position it is fairly straight forward to derive the first three joint angles.
+Once those are obtained, one can use
 ![alt text][image3]

 ### Project Implementation